Email Marketing: The Complete Guide 2026

 Lifecycle stage:

 B2B service providers: Leads who downloaded a whitepaper receive a topic-specific nurturing sequence.
-Leads who visited the pricing page receive an invitation for an initial consultation.
+Leads who visited the pricing page receive an invitation to an initial conversation.
 Existing customers receive case studies from their industry.

 SaaS: Trial users who have not used certain features receive tutorial emails.
 Paying customers with low usage receive activation tips.
 Power users receive upselling offers for higher plans.

 Without A/B testing, email marketing is a guessing game.
-Systematic testing continuously improves performance and delivers insights that can be applied to all future campaigns.
+Systematic testing continuously improves performance and delivers insights that transfer to all future campaigns.

 - Subject line: The biggest lever.
 Short vs. long, question vs. statement, with emoji vs. without, personalization vs. generic.

-- Send time: Morning vs. noon vs. evening.
-Tuesday at 10 AM is the benchmark, but test for your audience.
+- Send time: Morning vs. midday vs. evening.
+Tuesday 10 a.m. is considered a benchmark, but test for your target group.

 - CTA: Button color, button text, number of CTAs, position.

-- Sender name: Company name vs. person's name vs. combination.
+- Sender name: Company name vs. person name vs. combination.

-- Content length: Short and concise vs. detailed and comprehensive.
+- Content length: Short and concise vs. detailed and thorough.

 - Personalization: With first name vs. without, industry-specific vs. generic.